 Again, if you're using an enclosure, thread the cable through the enclosure hole first.

 Next, we need to adjust the buck converter's output voltage to 5V.
 For my printer, the line I'm tapping into is 24V, so I'll be stepping this 24V down to 5V.

 To do this, we're going to connect a multimeter to the buck converter's output, power on the printer (input), and turn a small potentiometer on the buck converter using either a small screwdriver or your fingernail.

-If you don't have a multimeter, you can alternatively purchase a buck converter that shows the output voltage on a built-in LCD display (though these are more expensive).
+If you don't have a multimeter, you should think about picking one up.
+Check out our list of the best multimeters.
+Alternatively, you can alternatively purchase a buck converter that shows the output voltage on a built-in LCD display (though these are more expensive).

 With your printer's power cord disconnected, connect your buck converter to your printer's power supply using either the wires you connected directly to your PSU (method #1) or the Y-splitter cable (method #2).
 Make sure neither the buck converter or any of your wires are touching any metal.

 Then, set your multimeter to DC and connect it to the output terminals of the buck converter.
 I recommend using alligator clip leads if you have them; if you don't, a second set of hands helps.

 After you're sure all hands and wires are free from any contact, connect your printer's power cable and power it on.
 Turn the small potentiometer until your multimeter reads 5V.
 Then, turn off and unplug your printer.